 YouTube TV Device Support

 YouTube TV is available on Roku, Android, iOS (includes AirPlay to Apple TV), and Chromecasts/Chromecast-compatible TVs.
-Therefore, if you want to watch YouTube TV on an actual TV, you will need a Chromecast device.

-If this article didn't answer your specific question, check out the Cord Cutting Guide.
-It provides links to the most important articles in our over 200 pages of content to help you ditch pay TV.
+If this article didn't answer your specific question, head over to our Home Page!
+It's designed as a guide to our most important articles to help you ditch pay TV.